Scarlett-Spade/Movie-Recommendation-Portal/README.md

 # NFT CERTIFICATE
 ![NFT APP](MintNFT.png)

-I received an NFT for completing the learn-a-thon challenge within the 2-week sprint.
+I earned an NFT for completing the learn-a-thon challenge within the 2-week sprint.